 For long, Bengal remain the preferred home for the exiled Nawabs and when they settled down there, they had literally transported their kitchen too in the far-flung fringes of the city.
 With them they had brought their spices, the cooking techniques and had influenced the Bengali cuisine to a great extent, left behind the rich legacies of their distinctive culture.
-Having being in the center of trade, political power and cultural exchanges, the multiculturalism is highly evident in the Bengali cuisine, the flavours and taste flourishes to this day.
+Having being in the center of trade, political power and cultural exchanges, the multiculturalism is highly evident in the Bengali cuisine, the flavours and taste flourishes to this day

-For kalia , a good and freshest carp is required, mostly rui or rohu (grass crap) is prefered for the recipe.
+For kalia , a good and freshest carp is required, mostly rui or rohu (grass crap) is preferred for the recipe.
 The fish must not weigh less than 2 kg, else the taste will be highly compromised.
 And also a mature fish will yield good and decent size of steak pieces.
 Frying the steaks of fish are must, to ensue the rich taste of the fish curry.
 This adds the perfect crispness to the fish and also it helps to hold together the fish well.
 I don’t know how people got this funny idea that Bengalis fry the fish to get rid off the fishy smell or to hide the staleness of the fish.
 No self-respecting Bengali would ever get caught dead with stale fish, it is against our genetic code.

-- Steaks of grass carp(rui / rohu fish or katla) : 6 medium size
+- 6 Steaks of grass carp(rui / rohu fish or katla)

-- Onion paste of one medium onion : ¼ cup
+- 1/4 cup Onion paste of one medium onion

-- Onion : 1 medium finely chopped
+- 1 Onion, finely chopped

 - Tomato paste of one large tomato

-- Ginger-garlic paste : 1 tsp
+- 1 tbsp Ginger-garlic paste

-- Green chillies : 1 or 2
+- 1-2 Green chillies

-- Cumin powder : 1 tsp
+- 1 tsp Cumin powder

-- Red chilli powder : 1 tsp
+- 1 tsp Red chilli powder

-- Bengali garam masala : ½ tsp
+- 1/2 tsp Bengali garam masala powder

 - Salt and sugar to taste

-- Mustard oil : for frying the fish
+- Mustard oil for frying the fish

-- Wash and clean the fish steaks.
+Wash and clean the fish steaks.

-- Smear the fish pieces with salt and turmeric.
+Smear the fish pieces with salt and turmeric.

-- Add the tomato paste, increase the flame and fry it on high heat.
+Add the tomato paste, increase the flame and fry it on high heat.

-- Add the spices,salt, sugar, and bay leaves.
+Add the spices,salt, sugar, and bay leaves.
 Keep braising the spices and onion-tomato paste on medium heat till the mixture oozes out oil.
 This will take some time around 10 minutes.

-- Give everything a nice stir, lower the heat and cook it for another 5 minute.
+Give everything a nice stir, lower the heat and cook it for another 5 minute.

-- Add 2 cups warm water to the spice mixture., blend it well.
+Add 2 cups warm water to the spice mixture., blend it well.

-- Slide the fish pieces gently, one at a time.
-Cover and cook for another 4-5 minute.
+Slide the fish pieces gently, one at a time.
+Cover and cook for another 5-7 minute.

-- Serve fish kalia garnished with cashew and raisins with steamed rice or with pulao.
+Serve fish kalia garnished with cashew and raisins with steamed rice or with pulao.

 Fish kalia is enjoyed best with Bengali mishti (sweet) pulao but you can always serve it with steamed rice to spice up the typical regular mundane mach-bhaat (fish-rice) fare.
 For Bengali garam masala spice blend, check the recipe here.